oracle/graal/docs/reference-manual/native-image/Resources.md

 ```
 The `-H:IncludeResources` and `-H:ExcludeResources` options can be passed several times to define more than one regexp to match or exclude resources, respectively.

-To see which resources get ultimately included into the image, you can enable the related logging info with `-H:Log=registerResource:`.
+To see which resources get ultimately included into the image, you can enable the related logging info with `-H:Log=registerResource:<log level>`.
+The `<log level>` can be in the range of `1` to `5`, from least detailed to most detailed, depending on a particular context.

 ### Example Usage